cardillan/mindcode/doc/syntax/TOOLS-CMDLINE.markdown

   --no-signature         prevents appending a signature 'Compiled  by  Mindcode  - github.com/cardillan/mindcode' at the
                          end of the final code

-compiler options:
+Compiler options:
-  Specifies options that affect the way the source code is compiled.
+  Options affecting the way the source code is compiled.

   -y, --syntax {strict,mixed,relaxed}
                          specifies syntactic mode used to compile the source code